Get ready to enrol in your courses! Select the student category that best describes you and follow the steps to complete your course enrolment.

 - Returning students

-- Students in a direct-entry faculty admitted with 24 or more advanced standing units
+- Students in a direct-entry faculty admitted with 24 or more advanced standing units (CEGEP students, college or university transfers)

 - Students in Common Law